Reliva-Technology/melakapay-documentation/docs/CarianPersendirian_Documentation.md

 6. **Response Processing**
    - Processes the API response
-   - Determines payment status
    - Maps branch codes to merchant codes and branch names
    - Formats the response data

 7. **Response Generation**
-   - Returns a formatted response with payment details and bill information
+   - Returns a formatted response with payment details and search information
    - Returns appropriate error messages if no data is found or if there's an API error

 ## Response Structure